Abstract

-Recent work from the Schizophrenia Exome Sequencing Meta-analysis (SCHEMA) consortium has showed a significant enrichment of ultra-rare variants in schizophrenia cases.
-Family-based studies offer a unique opportunity to evaluate rare variants, since risk in multiplex pedigrees is more likely to be influenced by the same collection of variants than an unrelated cohort.
+BACKGROUND: Recent work from the Schizophrenia Exome Sequencing Meta-analysis (SCHEMA) consortium showed significant enrichment of ultrarare variants in schizophrenia cases.
+Family-based studies offer a unique opportunity to evaluate rare variants because risk in multiplex pedigrees is more likely to be influenced by the same collection of variants than an unrelated cohort.

-Here we examine whole genome sequencing data from 35 individuals across six pedigrees multiply affected by schizophrenia.
-We applied a rigorous filtering pipeline to search for classes of protein-coding variants that co-segregated with disease status and these we examined for evidence of enrichment in the SCHEMA dataset.
+METHODS: Here, we examine whole genome sequencing data from 35 individuals across 6 pedigrees multiply affected by schizophrenia.
+We applied a rigorous filtering pipeline to search for classes of protein-coding variants that cosegregated with disease status, and we examined these for evidence of enrichment in the SCHEMA dataset.
 Additionally, we applied a family-based consensus approach to call copy number variants and screen against a list of schizophrenia-associated risk variants.

-We identified deleterious missense variants in three genes (ATP2B2, SLC25A28, and GSK3A) that co-segregated with disease in three of the pedigrees.
-In the SCHEMA the gene ATP2B2 shows highly suggestive evidence for deleterious missense variants in schizophrenia cases (p=0.000072).
-ATP2B2 is involved in intracellular calcium homeostasis, is expressed in multiple brain tissue types, and is predicted to be intolerant to loss-of-function and missense variants.
+RESULTS: We identified deleterious missense variants in 3 genes ( ATP2B2, SLC25A28, and GSK3A) that cosegregated with disease in 3 of the pedigrees.
+In the SCHEMA, the gene ATP2B2 shows highly suggestive evidence for deleterious missense variants in schizophrenia cases ( p = .000072).
+ATP2B2 is involved in intracellular calcium homeostasis, expressed in multiple brain tissue types, and predicted to be intolerant to loss-of-function and missense variants.

-We have identified genes that are likely increasing schizophrenia risk in three of the six pedigrees examined; the strongest evidence being for a gene involved in calcium homeostasis.
-Further work is required to examine other classes of variants which may be contributing to disease burden.
+CONCLUSIONS: We have identified genes that are likely to increase schizophrenia risk in 3 of the 6 pedigrees examined, the strongest evidence being for a gene involved in calcium homeostasis.
+Further work is required to examine other classes of variants that may be contributing to disease burden.

 Original language | English |